prasi09/PDF_editor/README.md

 # pdf_editor

-This is a mobile app to edit pdfs.
+This is the basic pdf editor I build when I was learning flutter.
+Basic features of this app are pdf creation, split page, merge pdf, etc.

 ## Getting Started